Our new home at 216 11th Street.

 The easy answer is, “We needed more space.”
 We currently have approximately 1,800 square feet and our new office has 4,000 square feet.
 More space would allow us to grow the team and provide an ecosystem for better internal and external collaboration.
 Dreams of project bays, storage lockers and ADA-compliant bathrooms danced in our heads.
 We are growing, and our plans include adding to our technical and strategy teams.

-The more difficult answer is, “We need an inspiring, inclusive, functional and cost-effective space that reflects the Design Concepts brand promise.”
+The more difficult answer is, “We need an inspiring, inclusive, functional and cost-effective space that reflects the Delve brand promise.”
 Our current home on Shipley Street just could not deliver on this goal.

 So, with this problem statement in hand and an awesome team of 10, Operation Buttermilk was launched.